-No longer affiliated with The New School, Inside The Actors Studio is now designed as a seminar for the master's degree class part of the course curriculum at Pace University.
-The show is run by the independent organization The Actors Studio that was founded in 1947 in New York City.
-The Actors Studio is a small non-profit organization for professional actors, directors and playwrights and has given birth to many successful artists including the classic Marlon Brando who began his acting career at this studio.
+After unaffiliating with The New School, Inside The Actors Studio was redesigned as a seminar for the master's degree class part of the course curriculum at Pace University.
+The show was run by the independent organization The Actors Studio that was founded in 1947 in New York City.
+The Actors Studio was a small non-profit organization for professional actors, directors and playwrights and has given birth to many successful artists including the classic Marlon Brando who began his acting career at this studio.
 Other notables included Ellen Burstyn, Harvey Keitel and Al Pacino who remain co-presidents of the organization.
 The Actors Studio uses both the Stanislavski System and the Method of which they retain exclusive rights to both.

 June 12, 1994: Premier of first season of Inside The Actors Studio

 March 19, 2013: Premier of the 19th Season Featuring Tina Fey

 May 29, 2013: Airing of the 250th Special featuring Dave Chappelle and Christopher Walken

 February 12, 2015: Premier of the 20th Season featuring Neil Patrick Harris

 - James Lipton